 In the summer of 1983, conditions in Victoria and South Australia contributed to extremely high ignition levels.
 Drought conditions with a heatwave with temperatures of 43 degrees Celsius meant that forests were highly combustible.
 On Wednesday 16 February (now known as 'Ash Wednesday'), around 180 bushfires were burning across both states, the largest of them starting in Victoria.
-Of significance was that out of the Ash Wednesday fires Victorian rescue teams were reorganised to better fight future fires, through improved radio networks, single command centres and linkages between established rural and city firefighters.
+Out of the Ash Wednesday fires, Victorian rescue teams were reorganised to better fight future fires: through improved radio networks, single command centres and establishing linkages between existing rural and city firefighters.

 Volunteer crew of MLO 10 from the ACT Bushfire Service patrolling the Mount Franklin containment line, Brindabella Ranges, on the night of 11/12 January 2003.
 Photo by David Tunbridge.
 Image courtesy of the National Library of Australia.